Explainer

 Boryszew in 2026: a diversified chemical-and-metals holding controlled by Roman Karkosik, an mWIG40 issuer from Aleje Jerozolimskie

 Boryszew S.A.
 (KRS 0000063824), headquartered at Aleje Jerozolimskie 92 in Warsaw, is one of the longest-listed Polish industrial holdings on the WSE (since 1996), controlled by entrepreneur Roman Karkosik.
-The group combines chemical production (Boryszew ERG - automotive fluids), non-ferrous metallurgy (Skawina Non-Ferrous Metals Mill, Hutmen in Wrocław), automotive plastics (Boryszew Automotive Plastics in Tychy), and global automotive supply (Maflow).
+The group combines chemical production (Boryszew ERG – automotive fluids), non-ferrous metallurgy (the Skawina mill, Hutmen in Wrocław), automotive plastics (Boryszew Automotive Plastics in Tychy) and global automotive supply (Maflow).
+Its 2025 financial statements show revenue of around PLN 4.84bn and net profit of PLN 23.6m.